 Often investing focuses mainly on profits and returns.
-However, return doesn’t just have to be about the amount of money you earn, it can be about making a difference in the world you live in.
-Studies show helping others and charitable giving are two keys to lasting happiness and personal growth.
+However, return doesn’t just have to be about the amount of money you earn.
+It can be about making a difference in the world you live in.
+Studies show helping others, and charitable giving are two keys to lasting happiness and personal growth.

-It could mean that you invest in an energy fund that solely invests in companies using renewable resources, or a biotechnology company entirely dedicated to curing a rare form of cancer.
-Being a socially responsible investor also means that you avoid investing in certain types of companies such as “The Big Three”.
+It could mean that you invest in an energy fund that solely invests in companies using renewable resources or a biotechnology company entirely dedicated to curing a rare form of cancer.
+Being a socially responsible investor also means that you avoid investing in certain types of companies such as “The Big Three.”

-What are the “The Big Three” Investment “The Big Three”, tobacco, oil, and guns, are typically considered the most controversial investment choices.
+“The Big Three,” tobacco, oil, and guns, are typically considered the most controversial investment choices.
 Many state-run funds have or are in the process of divesting funds out of controversial industries.
-In California, the public employees’ retirement system divested from tobacco and cost the state an estimated $2-$3 billion in lost potential investment revenue.
+In California, the public employees’ retirement system divested from tobacco and cost the state an estimated $2-3 billion in lost potential investment revenue.

-We are often asked if marijuana will become number four?
-Even though legal for recreation or for medical purposes in some states, the Drug Enforcement Administration (DEA) considers cannabis a Schedule I drug.
-This means, according to the DEA there are no currently accepted medical benefits and a high potential for abuse.
-Given this definition
+We are often asked if marijuana will become number four.
+Even though legal for recreation or medical purposes in some states, the Drug Enforcement Administration (DEA) considers cannabis a Schedule I drug.
+According to the DEA, there is no currently accepted medical benefits and a high potential for abuse.

-added to the S&P 500, it is unlikely that a “pot stock” will be added anytime soon.
+Given this definition added to the SP 500, it is unlikely that a “pot stock” will be added anytime soon.
 Despite their lack of inclusion on major stock indexes, cannabis stocks still garner a lot of attention.
 When considering the morality of investing in cannabis, there is no clear answer.

-It’s often said that cannabis is not as deadly as tobacco; it’s also safe to say that legalizing marijuana won’t create world peace.
-Whether or not you consider cannabis a socially (ir)responsible investment boils down to personal beliefs, convictions, and morals.
+It’s often said that cannabis is not as deadly as tobacco.
+It’s also safe to say that legalizing marijuana won’t create world peace.
+Whether or not you consider cannabis a socially responsible investment boils down to personal beliefs, convictions, and morals.